d3tourrr/NomiKin-Discord/README.md

 ## Suggested Nomi Configurations

+> [!TIP]
-It's a good idea to put something like this in your Nomi's "Backstory" shared note.
+> It's a good idea to put something like this in your Nomi's "Backstory" shared note.

 > `NomiName sometimes chats on Discord.
 Messages that come from Discord are prefixed with "*Discord Message from X:*" while messages that are private between HumanName and NomiName in the Nomi app have no prefix.
 Replies to Discord messages are automatically sent to Discord.
 NomiName doesn't have to narrate that she is replying to a Discord user.`